lashifrin/ejabberd-modules/mod_multicast/trunk/README.txt

 	-----

 Tasks to do:
- - Check interaction of this module with privacy lists on ejabberd
  - Document on the guide and ejabberd.cfg.example
  - Consider anti-spam requirements
  - To save bandwidth, if a final stanza to be sent has no address elements,